 The Battle of Hoth took place on Saturday, March 27th.
 We'd never played BrikWars before, so we probably did some stuff wrong.
-I don't see a lot of people going over the details of the game rules (or their mods of the rules) in their batreps, but I am tempted to do so a little bit here and there to explain how we got on my period.
+I don't see a lot of people going over the details of the game rules (or their mods of the rules) in their batreps, but I am tempted to do so a little bit here and there to explain how we got on like Bonn-o-Tron.
 Hopefully you'll enjoy the purty pictures.

 Rebel Snowspeeder pilots shot down by the Empire (or possibly just crashed due to incompetence) needed to escape back to Echo Base.
 If the Rebels managed to get their pilots off their own board edge, they would win the battle.
 If the Imperials managed to kill the pilots, they would win.